hackforla/CivicTechJobs/mkdocs/docs/joining-the-team/intro.md

 ### Accessibility standards

-Title III of the Americans with Disabilities Act (ADA) requires that all websites be accessible to people with disabilities.
-The World Wide Web (W3C) Consortium's Web Content Accessibility Guidelines (WCAG) 2.0 Level AA function as the current legal standard for website accessibility.
+Title III of the Americans with Disabilities Act (ADA) requires that all sites be accessible to people with disabilities.
+The World Wide Web (W3C) Consortium's Web Content Accessibility Guidelines (WCAG) 2.0 Level AA function as the current legal standard for site accessibility.

 Get acquainted with accessibility: https://www.ada.gov/pcatoolkit/chap5toolkit.htm